HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 The broadcasting mechanism used to distribute messages across the network affects the level of privacy a node experiences.
 When attackers are able to link public keys to their originating IP addresses this opens the door to various attack vectors.
 We talked about flooding where messages are forwarded with a constant time delay, diffusion, where the time delay is random and Dandelion, where broadcasting happens in two stages: the anonymity phase and the spreading phase.

 Lastly, we explained why we incentivize node operators on the Horizen network and to what conditions these incentives are tied.

-### Sources

-[1]: A. Biryukov, D. Khovratovich, and I. Pustogarov.
-Deanonymisation of clients in bitcoin p2p network.
-In "*Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security*", pages 15–29.
-ACM, 2014.